FreddyVRetro/ISA-PicoMEM/README.md

 - Amstrad PC1512, PC1640, PPC1640 (Address D000), PC200: Working, but does not initialize all the time on Rev <1.11
 - Schneider Euro PC2 : Working, but may have some Glitch with PSRAM Emulated RAM.
 - Worked on Various 486, 386 (No confirmation of the ISA Clock speed yet)
-- Tested with some Pentium, Pentium MMX, Pentium 2.
+- Tested with some Pentium, Pentium MMX, Pentium 2.<br />

 ## Failing Machines
 - Failed on a 386 with 12MHz ISA Clock
 - Commodore PC10 / PC20 (Timing issue, fix in progress)
 - Schneider Euro PC 1 : PicoMEM BIOS Does not start even if visible.
 - Failed on an Amstrad PPC640 on Latest firmware (Retro Erik) to be confirmed.
 - Tandy 1000 : Does not work yet due to the specific memory map.
-(SX, EX, HX, TL ...)
+(SX, EX, HX, TL ...)<br />

 ## License